 Abdulaziz was previously an Engagement Manager at McKinsey & Company, where he served US- and GCC-based clients on topics including strategy, governance, and investing.
 His primary focus was on advising private equity firms and other institutional investors on their investment strategies.

-He interned at TPG Capital in San Francisco and formerly worked at Saudi Aramco, where he helped launch a corporate VC fund.
+He worked at TPG Capital in San Francisco and was formerly at Saudi Aramco, where he helped launch a corporate VC fund.
 In these two roles, he was involved in over 10 private investments in the energy, technology and materials sectors.

-Abdulaziz is a member of the Milken Institute’s Young Leaders Circle and serves on the board of the Stanford Club of Saudi Arabia.
+Abdulaziz is a member of the Milken Institute's Young Leaders Circle and serves as President of the Stanford Club of Saudi Arabia.